d3rp3tt3/cv_project/README.md

 ## Problem Statement

 Patients often use daily and weekly pill organizers to make it easier to remember to take their medications.
 However, removing a medication from the prescription bottle can make it difficult to remember what a medication is.
-Even when a patient is familiar with what a medication looks like, a pharamacy may begin using a different manufacturer, which can result in a completely different appearance for that particular medication.
+Even when a patient is familiar with what a medication looks like, a pharmacy may begin using a different manufacturer, which can result in a completely different appearance for that particular medication.

 ## Project Goals